notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.xx (2013-09-)
+  + 32X+CD emulation has been implemented.
+  + CD graphics processor code has been replaced with much cleaner Eke's implamentation from Genesis Plus GX.
+  + CD PCM code has been completely rewritten
+  * Various CD compatibility issues have been solved.
+Hopefully no more regressions this time.

 1.85 (2013-08-31)
   * Lots of 32X compatibility and accuracy improvements.
 All commercial games are booting now, but some still have issues.